A Transverse Averaging Operator and Cohomology of Quotients by Homogeneous Non-closed Subgroups

 \section{The de Rham cohomology of $G/H$}

 Throughout this section, we use $L$ and $R$ to denote left and right group actions, respectively.
-We write $\mathfrak g$ and $\mathfrak h$ for the Lie algebras of a Lie group $G$ and its Lie subgroup $H$, respectively, and we let $\mathcal F$ denote the foliation on $G$ whose leaves are the orbits of the right action of $H$ on $G$.
+We write $\mathfrak g$ and $\mathfrak h$ for the Lie algebras of a Lie group $G$ and a Lie subgroup $H$, respectively, and let $\mathcal F$ denote the foliation on $G$ whose leaves are the orbits of the right $H$-action.
 The main results of this section are Theorems~\ref{thm:GH1} and~\ref{thm:GH}.

+We write $H^\bullet_{\mathrm{dR}}(X)$ for the diffeological de Rham cohomology of a diffeological space $X$.
+When $X$ is a smooth manifold equipped with its canonical manifold diffeology, the diffeological de Rham complex is canonically isomorphic to the usual de Rham complex; thus this notation agrees with ordinary de Rham cohomology in the manifold case.
+We refer the reader to \cite{L26} for the minimal background on diffeology needed here, and to \cite{I13} for a detailed exposition.

-A theorem of H\'ector, Mac\'{\i}as-Virg\'os, and Sanmart\'{\i}n-Carb\'{o}n \cite[Theorem 3.5]{HMS} identifies the basic cohomology of a foliation with the diffeological de Rham cohomology of its leaf space.
+A theorem of Hector, Mac\'{\i}as-Virg\'os, and Sanmart\'{\i}n-Carb\'on~\cite[Theorem~3.5]{HMS} identifies the diffeological de Rham cohomology of the leaf space of a foliation, equipped with its quotient diffeology, with the basic cohomology of the foliation.
 In the present setting, the leaf space is precisely the diffeological quotient $G/H$.
-Thus the problem is reduced to one in basic cohomology.
-The key new ingredient is the transverse averaging mechanism developed earlier.
+The computation of $H^\bullet_{\mathrm{dR}}(G/H)$ therefore reduces to a computation in basic cohomology, for which the transverse averaging mechanism developed above is the key new ingredient.
 We begin with a technical lemma.

 \begin{lem} Let $H$ be a connected Lie subgroup of a Lie group $G$.
 Then restriction to the identity induces a canonical isomorphism of cochain complexes \end{lem}

 \begin{proof} Restriction to the identity induces the standard isomorphism of cochain complexes